Digital analytics culture in arts organisations

 In many cases, museums and other cultural institutions stumble blindly into the world of analytics, and at first see metrics reporting as a peripheral activity, largely undertaken without a plan or dedicated resources.
-They thus miss the opportunity to fully understand the deep insights analytics can offer.
+They miss the opportunity to fully understand the deep insights analytics can offer.
 This case study presents the steps taken at Tate to establish a culture of analytics throughout the organisation.
+This article was first published in JAM (issue 48 / November 2012).